AHCI RESEARCH GROUP

 publisher = {Institute of Electrical and Electronics Engineers Inc.},

 abstract = {This paper presents Matrix, an advanced AI-powered framework designed for real-time 3D object generation in Augmented Reality (AR) environments.
 By integrating a cutting-edge text-to-3D generative AI model, multilingual speech-to-text translation, and large language models (LLMs), the system enables seamless user interactions through spoken commands.
 The framework processes speech inputs, generates 3D objects, and provides object recommendations based on contextual understanding, enhancing AR experiences.
 A key feature of this framework is its ability to optimize 3D models by reducing mesh complexity, resulting in significantly smaller file sizes and faster processing on resource-constrained AR devices.
 Our approach addresses the challenges of high GPU usage, large model output sizes, and real-time system responsiveness, ensuring a smoother user experience.
 Moreover, the system is equipped with a pre-generated object repository, further reducing GPU load and improving efficiency.
 We demonstrate the practical applications of this framework in various fields such as education, design, and accessibility, and discuss future enhancements including image-to-3D conversion, environmental object detection, and multimodal support.
-The open-source nature of the framework promotes ongoing innovation and its utility across diverse industries. © 2025 IEEE.},
+The open-source nature of the framework promotes ongoing innovation and its utility across diverse industries. © 2025 Elsevier B.V., All rights reserved.},

 keywords = {3D modeling, 3D object, 3D Object Generation, 3D reconstruction, Augmented Reality, Cutting edges, Generative AI, Interactive computer systems, Language Model, Large language model, large language models, matrix, Multilingual speech interaction, Real- time, Speech enhancement, Speech interaction, Volume Rendering},